Nick-McGee/miniProject2/README.md

 **Part 1 (Java program files):**

+*Note: To complile the code on the Linux do the following:*
+- Download the src/main on GitHub then run this command: javac src/main/*.java && java -cp src/ main.Main

 HttpRequest.java:
 - HttpRequest object represents the process we are sending to the queue.
 - The HttpRequest object contains an ID and a random time delay.